Questions? E-mail firstname.lastname@example.org, call 413-542-5264, attend a drop-in information session or make an advising appointment.

 Center staff will help admitted students get accustomed to the different format.
 Each language has a dedicated staff member (called your 'course organizer') who will work with students to make sure everyone gets off to a solid start.
 Most students find they like the experience of learning in one-on-one and small group sessions.
 The format is especially condusive to developing usable communication skills in the language.

-- Read the course information page for the language you want to study: Bosnian-Croatian-Serbian, Hindi, Persian, Swahili, or Turkish.
+- Read the course information page for the language you want to study: Hindi or Urdu, Persian, Swahili, or Turkish.

 - Submit the online application.